 Tell me about your rabbits.

-volunteers.
+volunteer Foster Care Providers.
 Because these rabbits live with us as members of the family, we can tell you helpful information about a rabbit you are considering adopting.
 This includes info on the rabbit’s personality, what he is used to eating, what living arrangements will work well, his favorite treats and toys, and the answers to other questions you’ll have.

 Are indoor homes required?

 Our rabbits are adopted to indoor homes only.